SHAISTANJUM352/CalculatorApp/README.md

 3. Different buttons for each operation.
 4. close menu for exit.
 # Requirements
-  Java version 8 or higher
+ -Java version 8 or higher
-  Eclipse with swings
+ -Eclipse with swings